 Storage of Personal Information

-We store all personal information on a server in Canada, except as noted in section 4 above.
+Legal Aid BC stores all personal information on a server in Canada, except as noted in section 4 above.
 When you visit MyLawBC, we collect a small amount of information so the web server can operate.
 For example, the website search function collects information you submit through the Services.
-When you use the Dialogue Tool and the Family Resolution Centre, we store your personal information so we can provide the Services to you.
+When you use the Family Resolution Centre, we store your personal information so we can provide the Services to you.
 Your account with us will have your name, email address, any online discussions with other people, and documents you create.

 Retention of Personal Information